pirl/pirl/README.md

-# THIS IS DEVELOPMENT PLEASE USE https://git.pirl.io/community/pirl/tags/pirl-linux-amd64-hulk-1_8_2
+# Current Pirl version is 1.8.27-gecko
 ## Go Pirl

 Official golang implementation of the Ethereum protocol.